kennyfred/alx-system_engineering-devops/0x02-shell_redirections/README.md

-third line of the file
+print in a specific file